atecon/MwriteCsv/README.md

-# MwriteCsv
+# mat2data
-Store gretl matrix with both row and column labels as csv file
+Store gretl matrix with both row and column labels as data file.
+All filetypes which gretl supports, may be used.